4 Easy Tips To Increase Sales From Your Website Homepage

 Calls To Action, or CTAs, are arguably one of the most powerful methods of converting visitors to sales you could have on your website.
 A CTA is essential for you to directly tell your web visitor what action you want them to take.
 Seems pretty straightforward, right?

 Yes, but like most methods of communication, there’s an art to it.

 A great CTA, one with the right placement, personalization, and preface, can increase leads and sales by several hundred percent.
 (That’s not a typo!
 Hubspot reported a conversion increase of 121% when they implemented CTAs.)

 What makes a great CTA?
 We’re working on a special project to help you create the perfect CTA to make more sales but we do have one tip we can share that will make a huge impact on your sales today.

 That tip?
 There’s a “know, like, trust” factor that needs to be there before you can start asking for a sale with a CTA.
 Treat your homepage like an in-person relationship.
 You wouldn’t walk up to someone on the street and ask them to buy your product before they even knew who you are or what you sell, right?
 The same goes for your website homepage.
 We recommend including a CTA that leads to a free product or more information about what you want to sell.
 From there, you can quickly build the know, like, trust you need to turn a visitor into a repeat customer.

 The Shameless FUSED Disclosure

-In true FUSED-fashion, we can’t end this article without telling you that cold-hard truth.
-There are hundreds of factors that can make or break your ability to convert visitors into sales on your homepage.
+In true FUSED fashion, we can’t end this article without telling you that cold-hard truth.
+Hundreds of factors can make or break your ability to convert visitors into sales on your homepage.
 These are just four easy-to-implement tips that are proven to provide results.
 The list doesn’t stop here, though!

 That’s why we’re handing the keyboard over to you.
 We want to know what tactic you’re using to convert visitors to sales on your homepage.